dfrho/trends-summary/README.md

 ### 1. Project Planning and Architecture

 While the initial concept was human-driven, Vercel v0 helped refine our project structure and architecture.
-By describing our goals, we received suggestions for:
+By describing our goals, we received validations for:

 - Implementing a React + Next.js frontend for performance and SEO benefits
 - Utilizing Next.js API routes for backend functionality